jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 Prerequisites:

+	Firefox and Google Chrome web browsers.
 	Firefox needs to have geckodriver installed.
 	Chrome needs to have ChromeDriver installed.

-What things you need to install the software and how to install them:
+Things you need to install and how to install them:

-	Java, Selenium Webdriver, Jsoup, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respcetively.
+	Java, Selenium Webdriver, Jsoup, PhantomJS, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respectively.

 Steps for setting up the testing environment: